MIRA-KUMAR/Leetcode-Learning/README.md

 Given a non-negative integer c, decide whether there're two integers a and b such that `a2 + b2 = c`.

+# LeetCode 653.
+Two Sum IV - Input is a BST

+Given the root of a Binary Search Tree and a target number k, return true if there exist two elements in the BST such that their sum is equal to the given target.

 # LeetCode 669.
 Trim a Binary Search Tree

 Given the root of a binary search tree and the lowest and highest boundaries as low and high, trim the tree so that all its elements lies in [low, high].
 Trimming the tree should not change the relative structure of the elements that will remain in the tree (i.e., any node's descendant should remain a descendant).
 It can be proven that there is a unique answer.